See answer

 • Burning or painful rash

-If you have any of these symptoms, you should stop using the moisturizer you applied.
-That said, it can be difficult to tell what’s causing the allergic reaction, and seeking medical advice is recommended.
-Additional rash qualities that should prompt a doctor visit include:
+If you have any of these symptoms, stop using the moisturizer or product you applied.
+It can be difficult to tell exactly what’s causing your allergic reaction, so visit a healthcare professional to get an exact answer.

 • Itchiness that interferes with sleep